nishantsah08/public_html/docs/05_BUSINESS_OPERATIONS_MODEL.md

 - **Actors:** The CEO (via the Internal System Portal) and the Sales team (via WhatsApp).
 - **Process:** The user provides the tenant identifier, the amount received, and the payment method (`Manual UPI` or `Manual Cash`).
 - **Irreversible Confirmation:** The system requires a final, explicit confirmation from the user before permanently filing the revenue transaction in the general ledger.
 This action cannot be undone.

+## 9. Automated Utility Billing

+This section describes the decoupled workflow for billing tenants for electricity and performing internal reconciliation.

+- **Tenant Billing:** Based solely on verified sub-meter readings.
+The process is triggered on the last Saturday of the month and includes a re-submission loop for the Caretaker if OCR confidence is low.
+Bills are generated on the 1st.
+- **Internal Reconciliation:** A separate, internal audit process to compare tenant billing with the main Mahadiscom utility bill.
+This process runs at the end of the month and does not block tenant billing.

+## 10. Payroll & Compensation

+- **Caretaker Salary:** Calculated on the last Saturday of the month.
+The calculation is retrospective for the previous month's performance and includes Base Salary, Operational Bonus, and a Performance Bonus based on paid tenants.
+The CEO has the final, manual approval step to adjust for any salary advances.

+## 7. Expense Filing Workflow

+This process is designed for the Owner to report business expenses with accuracy and certainty, managed by the Financial AI.

+- **Trigger:** The Owner sends a WhatsApp message, which can include text, an image of a receipt/invoice, or both, to the designated system number.
+- **AI-led Clarification:** The Financial AI analyzes the message and initiates a single, consolidated clarification dialogue to confirm all necessary details (Vendor, Amount, Category, Capex Status, Inventory, Payment Method).
+- **Irreversible Filing:** Once the Owner provides final confirmation, the expense is permanently filed in the general ledger.

+## 8. Revenue Recognition Workflow

+This process allows for the secure, manual recording of received rent payments.

+- **Actors:** The CEO (via the Internal System Portal) and the Sales team (via WhatsApp).
+- **Process:** The user provides the tenant identifier, the amount received, and the payment method (`Manual UPI` or `Manual Cash`).
+- **Irreversible Confirmation:** The system requires a final, explicit confirmation from the user before permanently filing the revenue transaction in the general ledger.
+This action cannot be undone.